 - The amount and order of addition of reactants

-- The monitoring process (for example, if the reaction is monitored via TLC, the Rf and corresponding solvent system; these should be indicated for products, reactants and significant byproducts or intermediates)
+- The monitoring process (for example, if the reaction is monitored via TLC, the Rf and the corresponding solvent system; these should be indicated for products, reactants and significant byproducts or intermediates)